-Trump proposes rule on importing medicines which industry says won't cut costs
+Trump proposes rule for importing drugs from Canada; industry says it won't cut costs

 But Trump has said he will veto the Democrat-led House bill if it comes to his desk on the grounds that it would slow down innovation.

+“Once again, the Trump White House is tip-toeing around big pharma with a spectacularly pinched and convoluted proposal that excludes insulin and has no actual implementation date,” said Henry Connelly, a spokesman for U.S. Speaker of the House Nancy Pelosi, a Democrat.

+“If President Trump actually wants to lower drug prices, he should pick up the phone and tell Senator McConnell to send him the House-passed Lower Drug Costs Now Act.”

-Reporting by Michael Erman and Carl O'Donnell; Editing by Leslie Adler and Nick Macfie
+Reporting by Michael Erman and Carl O'Donnell; additional reporting from Allison Martell in Toronto; Editing by Leslie Adler, Nick Macfie and Bill Berkrot